 Health and Wellness

 We are committed to the health and wellness of our entire school community.
 Supported by our Health Center nurses, a team of counselors, and athletic coaches and trainers, Bryn Mawr helps students understand their own emotional and physical wellness, what they need to thrive, and how to make educated and healthy choices.
-Parents and families are our partners in this work.
-Keeping our Community Healthy
+Parents/Guardians and families are our partners in this work.

-- Strep throat.
-Students must remain home until two doses of antibiotics have been administered
+Strep throat: Students must remain home until two doses of antibiotics have been administered

 Medicine at school

-The school uses campus-wide bells and alarms, broadcast phone messages, web alerts, and e2 Campus to notify school personnel and students of an emergency.
+The school uses campus-wide bells and alarms, broadcast phone messages, web alerts, and Omnilert to notify school personnel and students of an emergency.
 School marshals communicate the protocol to be followed on our campus and, when necessary, campus security is in communication with our coordinate schools, Gilman School and Roland Park Country School, by two-way radio, email, and cell phone.